I like to contemplate landscapes especially. I imagine that the effects

-Although I studied Art for a while at the Ohio State University before switching majors, I consider myself a self taught painter.
+Although I studied Art for a while at the Ohio State University, I consider myself a self-taught painter.
 In 1990 I moved out west, spending most of that year hiking around the Eastern Sierra.
 Two things became obvious to me during this period.
 One was that I wanted to do some kind of work involving the outdoors.
 The other was that I wanted to begin painting the unbelievable landscapes unfolding before me, and eventually develop my art to a degree where I could earn an income from it.
 I wasn't entirely sure how I should go about doing either.

 In 2001 I moved to the Owens Valley in order to devote more time and attention to my painting.
 I find the Eastern Sierra an endless source of inspiration.
 In addition to painting I work as a ranger for Inyo National Forest and the Bureau of Land Management.
 Working to protect the landscapes that I draw inspiration from is fulfilling and symbiotic.
 The growing contingent of painters, photographers, sculptors, and other artists living here in the Eastern Sierra inspire me as well.
 Studying the modern masters from the Impressionist through the Cubist eras and beyond has given me insight in how to interpret the landscape in my own way.

 I offer original and very affordable artwork which can be viewed on the Available Paintings Link.
 The Archives 2001-06 and Archives 2007- Present links show examples of my work now in private collections as well as larger scale work for mural projects.